 Research Addressed To Diversity Issues

-Over the past year, I have sought out research projects that directly combat racial and gender inequalities.
-Last year, I worked with several of my colleagues from Northwestern to develop a model of how women progress through professional hierarchies, where we con- sidered a balance between employer bias in hiring, and homophilic tendencies in employee applications for promotion.
+Previously, I worked with several of my colleagues from Northwestern to develop a model of how women progress through professional hierarchies, where we considered a balance between employer bias in hiring, and homophilic tendencies in employee applications for promotion.
 We then fit this model to actual data of women progressing through a variety of academic fields, to help guide efforts to increase the participation of women in some of these fields.
-Meanwhile, my current work at Duke is centered on combat- ing partisan gerrymandering, which has been systematically used to silence entire portions of our population.

 Outreach Efforts

-While my recent research has been focused on combating racial and gender biases, I have tried to advance the inclusiveness of mathematics in the community through a number of outreach and mentorship activities.
+While my recent research has been focused on combating racial and gender biases, I have tried to advance the inclusiveness of mathematics and computer science in the community through a number of outreach and mentorship activities.
 During my time at Northwestern, the applied math department hosted a number of Applied Math in Action presentations aimed at high school students from typically underrepresented backgrounds.
 We would work directly with teachers at several local high schools to set up events where graduate students could meet with the students and provide fun presentations and activities involving a variety of mathematical topics.

 I believe that these kinds of outreach activities are critically important to increasing diversity in mathematics, because we were able to create a memorable experience for these children centered on how fun math can be.
 And we were able to do this for children who would not normally have had this kind of opportunity.
 I remember that for one of the events, we had to travel to the south side of Chicago to give our presentations immediately after school ended for the day.
 This was the only timing that could work, because the students could not stay after dark due to safety concerns.
 It was particularly rewarding to see how excited those students were just to stay after school to talk about some math.